bollu/lz/README.md

   should not need type of function, only type of arguments and return type
 - Remove the `hask.primop_*`.
 It's useless.
 Just use native `int`s.
 - Benchmarks: https://benchmarksgame-team.pages.debian.net/benchmarksgame/program/binarytrees-ghc-7.html
+- compiling _from_ categories: can we have a dialect called `CCC` for closed cartesian categories that's compiled efficiently?

 # Log:  [newest] to [oldest]